YaleUniversity/yalecloud-terraform-examples/modules/load_balancer/README.md

 ### Usage

-Under the ./albs directory create a file well named - e.g. project-name.tf - to represent the new ALB
+Under the ./albs directory create a file well named - e.g. project-name.tf - to represent the new ALB.
+You can add many files each representing a different load balancer.

 #### variables.tf

-Inside variables.tf replace the following perl-style variables with elements from your AWS account:
+Inside modules/load_balancer/variables.tf replace the following perl-style variables with elements from your AWS account.
+These variables will be reused for every new ALB you add.

 vpc_id:
 ${vpcID}